What to do when someone dies

 There is no limit on the number of people who can attend a funeral or tangihanga at Alert Level 1.
 Organisers do not need to register with the Ministry of Health to hold one.

-We encourage you to print off and display NZ COVID Tracer app QR codes at funerals and tangihanga to assist in contact tracing.
+We encourage you to print off and display NZ COVID Tracer app QR codes at funerals and tangihanga to help in contact tracing.

 Stay safe at Alert Level 1